KumareshBabuNS/CloudFoundryTrainingLab/Day3-Lab/Microservices-Lab2-12FactorApp.md

 ```

 #### Restart your App
-Now restart your app with cf restart.
+Now restart your app with ` cf restart people`.

 Curl your app again: